concur/developer.concur.com/src/api-reference/callouts/fetch-attendee.markdown

 ### <a name="responses-errors"></a>Responses and Errors

-Refer to the [HTTP Codes page](/tools-support/reference/http-codes.html) for details of the common responses and errors.
+Refer to the [HTTP Status Codes](/api-reference/http-status-codes.html) for details of the common responses and errors.